Local explosions and extinction in continuous-state branching processes with logistic competition: Main results

-\end{theorem} \begin{remark} As before we see here that $\zeta_\infty$ under $\mathbb{P}_z$, has the same law as the first time of extinction (i.e. of hitting $0$) of $V$ started from an independent exponential random variable with parameter $z$.
-The condition $\mathcal{E}<\infty$ turns out to be Feller's test for accessibility of $0$ for $V$ (that simplifies, since $0$ cannot be natural).
-This yields also a proof for explosion of the LCSBP based on a duality argument. \end{remark} \begin{remark} One may wonder how Theorem \ref{theorem1} and Theorem \ref{theorem2} work in the setting of the case without competition $c=0$.
-This is explained in Section \ref{remarkwithoutcompetition}. \end{remark}
+\begin{theorem}[Laplace transform of the first explosion time of LCSBPs] Assume $\mathcal{E}<\infty$.
+For all $z\in (0,\infty)$, \end{theorem} One may wonder how Theorem \ref{theorem1} and Theorem \ref{theorem2} work in the setting of the case without competition $c=0$.
+This is explained in Section \ref{remarkwithoutcompetition}. \begin{remark} As before we see that $\zeta_\infty$ under $\mathbb{P}_z$, has the same law as the first time of extinction (i.e. of hitting $0$) of $V$ started from an independent exponential random variable with parameter~$z$.

+\begin{itemize} \item[i)] The condition $\mathcal{E}<\infty$ turns out to be Feller's test for accessibility of $0$ for $V$ (that simplifies, since $0$ cannot be natural), Table \ref{correspondanceUV}.
+This yields also a proof for explosion of the LCSBP based on a duality argument.